ncatlab/nlab-content/pages/8/7/3/1/1378/content.md

 ## References

-A comprehensive development of the theory is in
+A comprehensive development of the theory:

 * [[Jacob Lurie]], _[[Higher Algebra]]_